 Despite various modifications to the CE loss, the segmentation performance remains generally worse than using the DSC loss \cite{yeung2021unified}.
-In contrast, the modifications to improve the DSC loss calibration result in comparable calibration to the CE loss, but require pipeline modifications, limiting uptake by the research community as well as clinical applicability.
+In contrast, while the modifications to improve the DSC loss calibration result in comparable calibration to the CE loss, they require pipeline modifications, limiting uptake by the research community as well as clinical applicability.

-The main contributions of this work may be summarised as follows: \begin{enumerate} \item We identify the reason for the poor calibration observed with networks trained using the DSC loss, and provide a reformulation, named the DSC++ loss, which directly addresses the issue. \item We demonstrate significantly improved calibration using the DSC++ loss over the DSC loss, measured using the negative log likelihood (NLL) and Brier scores, which is comparable to the calibration achieved using the CE loss, across five well-validated open-source datasets. \item We demonstrate that the DSC++ loss may be readily incorporated to improve the calibration of other DSC-based loss functions. \item We combine softmax thresholding with the DSC++ loss to enable tailoring of the recall-precision bias for the biomedical or clinical task. \end{enumerate}
+The main contributions of this work may be summarised as follows: \begin{enumerate} \item We identify the reason for the poor calibration observed with networks trained using the DSC loss, and provide a reformulation, named the DSC++ loss, which directly addresses the issue. \item We demonstrate significantly improved calibration using the DSC++ loss over the DSC loss, measured using the negative log likelihood (NLL) and Brier score, across six well-validated open-source datasets, including 2D binary and 3D multi-class segmentation tasks. \item We demonstrate that the DSC++ loss may be readily incorporated to improve the calibration of other DSC-based loss functions. \item We combine softmax thresholding with the DSC++ loss to enable tailoring of the recall-precision bias for the biomedical or clinical task. \end{enumerate}